Skip to content

 The player's view

 The event-level Visibility check above hides individual referee-only lines.
-The crawler's status command takes a coarser approach: it asks the session for a whole snapshot built for players, rather than reaching into referee-only state itself:
+The crawler's status and journal commands take a coarser approach: they ask the session for a whole snapshot built for players, rather than reaching into referee-only state themselves:

 def _status(session) -> None: